-Welcome to the 2018-2019 School Year in Alamogordo!
-We have another exciting year planned and we can't wait to get started!
+Welcome to the 2019-2020 School Year in Alamogordo!
+We have another exciting year planned and we cannot wait to get started!

 Construction continues to be the theme for this school year.
-We are so excited about our newly remodeled buildings.
-The Linda Lyle Administration Building, the Ditzler Auditorium/Recreation Center and the Instructional Resource Center are beautiful!
-We are VERY excited to announce that the Recreation Center is fully functional and ready for the students, complete with a newly functional bowling alley, a movie area, a snack area and a great variety of games for the students.
-The upstairs art center is also ready to entice the students' creative sides!
-The pool will be up and running for a few months in the beginning of the school year, closed for renovations and up again for the last month of school.
 The upcoming construction project for this school year involves the remodeling of our Quimby Gymnasium and Natatorium (pool).
-But, rest assured that we have relocated our exercise equipment and have allocated space for PE activities for the students.
-I really enjoyed my first year as the Superintendent of NMSBVI and loved getting to know our students.
-This year will be my 14th year working for NMSBVI.
-I split my time between Alamogordo and Albuquerque and live in the South Cottage when I am on campus.
+Rest assured that we have relocated our exercise equipment and have allocated space for PE activities for the students.
+The pool will be up and running for a couple of months at the beginning of the school year but it will be closed for renovations after that.

+This is my third year as the Acting Superintendent and my 16th year at NMSBVI!
+I have enjoyed learning about all of our programs and getting to know the students on our main campus!
+I do split my time between Alamogordo and Albuquerque and live in the South Cottage when I am on campus.
 There are so many exciting activities for the students not only during the school day, but also before and after school, in the evenings, and on select weekends.
 Because we have a residential component, we are able to capitalize on these other opportunities for teaching the students the many skills necessary to be successful, independent young adults.
-This Student / Family Handbook is provided for your information and guidance during the 2018-2019 school year.
+This Student/ Family Handbook is provided for your information and guidance during the 2019-2020 school year.
 Please read this handbook carefully, as it provides you with a description of our educational practices as well as the policies and rules for a safe and orderly learning environment.
 Understanding these rules and following them will make your stay much more enjoyable.

-Parents and Guardians, in the back of the handbook you will find an acknowledgement form indicating that you have received and read the handbook.
+Parents and guardians, in the back of the handbook you will find an acknowledgement form indicating that you have received and read the handbook.
 Please share this handbook with your child, then fill out the form, sign it and return it to the Education Department's Administrative Assistant, Ms.Carolyn Delone.
 For more information, I encourage you to visit our website at www.nmsbvi.k12.nm.us.